oceanondawave/lugaconverter/README.md

 # lugaconverter
-A simple web app to normalize DOCX documents (from Unicide NFD to Unicode NFC) for visually impaired individuals.
+A simple web app to normalize DOCX documents (from Unicode NFD to Unicode NFC) for visually impaired individuals.